christianrehn/CombineTest/README.md

 my score calcualtion gets.
 To share it create a branch in this GitHub repo or mail it to golf.logbook@gmail.com.

-If you have a good ball flight model implementation and you are willing to share it with me I would like to directly connect my QCQuad with this App.
+If you have a good ball flight model implementation and you are willing to share it with me I would like to directly connect my QCQuad/GC3/GC2 with this App.
 I have already analyzed the QCQuad network traffic to get all the data QCQuad provides.
-But values like carry/total distance or offline have to be calculated by a ball flight model (that is currently the task of the FSX2020 software).
+But values like carry/total distances or offline have to be calculated by a ball flight model (which is currently the task of the FSX2020 software).

 ## Maybe you want to track your training data